wp-plugins/ipu-chart/readme.txt

 = Features =

 * Create bar, pie, donut, line, scatter, bubble and world map charts
-* Enter the csv/tsv data directy in you blog or page
+* Enter the json, csv or tsv data directy in you blog or page
-* Load the csv/tsv data from a remote location
+* Load the json, csv or tsv data from a remote location
 * [IPU-Chart Editor Online](https://www.ipublia.com/support/ipu-chart-editor-online/) to easily define the shortcodes.
 * Create multiple views of the data
 * Style the charts with css
 * Tooltip for chart details (see screenshots)
-* Animated multi series bubble charts
+* Animated multi-series bubble charts
 * Animated world map and bar charts
 * Define colors and number formats of the chart
 * Create an additional table view of the data